percona/percona-server/doc/source/myrocks/variables.rst

    :default: ``OFF``

 When enabled, uses the WriteBatch API, which is faster.
 The session does not hold any lock on row access.
-This variable is not effective on slave.
+This variable is not effective on replica.

 .. note::